 Sorting isn’t the only way to arrange data.
-Creating drill-down hierarchies are easy in Tableau.
+Creating drill-down hierarchies is easy in Tableau.
 Perhaps your data include a dimension set with too many members for convenient viewing.
-Grouping dimensions within a particular field is also available.
+Grouping dimensions within a particular field are also available.
 Interacting with your data may uncover measurement outliers that you would like to save and reuse in other visualizations.
 That capability is enabled via sets.
-Even a group of sets can be created on-the-fly.
+Even a group of sets can be created on the fly.

 Hierarchy using category and sub-category Diagram :

 |Want To Get Tableau Training From Experts?
 Enroll Now For Free Demo On Tableau Training|